f0nzie/transcript_interview_stuart_russell_by_lex_fridman/Stuart_Russell--Long-Term_Future_of_Artificial_Intelligence_Artificial_Intelligence_(AI)_Podcast.md

 **[Lex]** You've mentioned in 1975, in high school, you've created one year first AI programs that play chess.
 Were you ever able to build a program that beat you at chess or another board game?

 **[Stuart]** My program never beat me at chess.
 I actually wrote the program at Imperial College.
 I used to take the bus every Wednesday with a box of cards this big, and shove them into the card reader and they gave us eight seconds of CPU time.
-It took about five seconds to read the cards in and compile the code, so, we had three seconds of CPU time which was enough to make one move.
-You know with a not very deep search, and then we would print that move out and then we'd have to go to the back of the queue and wait to feed the cards in again.
+It took about five seconds to read the cards in and compile the code.
+So, we had three seconds of CPU time which was enough to make one move.
+You know, with a not very deep search, and then we would print that move out, and then we'd have to go to the back of the queue and wait to feed the cards in again.

 **[Lex]** How do you post a search?